Distant but Together: Activism in the Time of COVID-19

 COVID-19 will have serious human rights impacts that are only just emerging and will exacerbate existing inequalities and human rights violations.
 We must continue our critical human rights work while not contributing to the transmission of this virus or the panic surrounding it.

-Here are some ways that you can take action in the time of COVID-19:
+Here are some ways that you can take action and organize in the time of COVID-19:

 1. RECOGNIZE THAT THIS CRISIS DOES NOT HAVE AN EQUAL IMPACT

 The coronavirus (COVID-19) pandemic will not affect us all equally.
 The virus and state responses to it will exacerbate existing human rights violations, such as chronic underfunding of services for Indigenous communities here in Canada and the reality that many Indigenous communities in Canada remain without safe, running water.

 As news and cases of coronavirus spread around the world, so do racism and xenophobia.
 We all must speak and act against racist and xenophobic remarks and policies, especially as state responses escalate.
 While many of us will retreat into our homes to help stop the transmission of the virus, we must remember the outside world and ensure that nobody is excluded or left behind.

 The effects of this pandemic on individuals and communities will also vary based on access to essential services like healthcare and the economic ability to take time off work, limit the use of public transit, and other public health recommendations.
 Speak out about the need for paid sick days for everyone and universal access to healthcare.

 State responses to COVID-19 also risk violating human rights.
 Amnesty International will continue to monitor and report on states’ responses and human rights obligations.
 You can learn more here.